Story Showcase: First Responders | November 12-14, 2018

 Location TBD | Chicago, IL

 This world premiere production is an exploration into the mental health impact of the criminal justice system on the lives of those it touches.
-We follow the story of Dana Holland—wrongfully incarcerated for over a decade before being exonerated—told in conjunction with complex and powerful insights from the people he encountered along the way.
+We follow the story of Dana Holland—wrongfully incarcerated for over a decade—as he recounts the events leading to his conviction and his path toward exoneration.